seeyouinfoodcourt/chatapp/README.md

 # Features

--   Authorization with Facebook and Google
+-   Firebase Authorization with Facebook and Google
+-   Firebase Firestore database and real time updates
+-   Firebase Storage for file storage

+# To Do

+-   screens/signin/signin.screen.tsx
+    -   Better error handling
+-   components/chat.feed.tsx
+    -   Make the use aware when there is no more data left to fetch when fetching older messages
--
+-   Firebase Cloud Messaging
+    -   Make API to send push messages

+# Contact

+mis@pentia.dk